MayaFlux/MayaFlux/docs/Getting_Started.md

 ## Your First MayaFlux Program

-After running the setup script, you'll find a `user_project.hpp` file in the src/ directory of your project root.
+After creating a project from `Weave` or running the setup script (when building from source), you'll find a `user_project.hpp` file in the src/ directory of your project root.
 This is where all your MayaFlux code goes:

 ```cpp
 // src/user_project.hpp - Your code space (never overwritten by updates)